Kylie Minogue: 2000–2002: Light Years and Fever

 An elaborate art book titled Kylie, featuring contributions by Minogue and creative director William Baker, was published by Booth-Clibborn in March 2000.
 At the time, she began a romantic relationship with model James Gooding.
 Their relationship ended after two and a half years.
 In October, she performed at both the closing ceremonies of the 2000 Summer Olympics and in the opening ceremony of the Paralympics, all held in Sydney.
 Her performance of ABBA's "Dancing Queen" was chosen as one of the most memorable Olympic closing ceremony moments by Kate Samuelson of TNT.
 In March 2001, she embarked on the On a Night Like This Tour, which was inspired by the style of Broadway shows and the musicals of the 1930s.
 She also made a brief cameo as The Green Fairy in Baz Luhrmann's film, Moulin Rouge!.
 It earned her an MTV Movie Award nomination in 2002.
 "Spinning Around" and Light Years consecutively won the ARIA Award for Best Pop Release in 2000 and 2001.

 In early 2001, she launched her own brand of underwear called Love Kylie in partnership with the Holeproof brand of Australian Pacific Brands.

 In September 2001, Minogue released "Can't Get You Out of My Head", the lead single from her eighth studio album, Fever.
-It reached number one in over forty countries and sold five million copies, becoming her most successful single.
+It reached number one in over forty countries and sold twelve million copies, becoming her most successful single.
 The accompanying music video featured the singer sporting a hooded white jumpsuit with deep plunging neckline.
 The remaining singles — "In Your Eyes", "Love at First Sight" and "Come into My World" — all peaked in the top ten in Australia and the UK.
 The album was released in October and topped the charts in Australia, Austria, Germany, Ireland, and the UK, eventually achieving worldwide sales in excess of six million.
 Dominique Leone from Pitchfork complimented its simple and "comfortable" composition, terming it a "mature sound from a mature artist, and one that may very well re-establish Minogue for the VH1 generation".

 The warm reception towards the album led to its release in the U.S. in February 2002, through Capitol Records.
 Her first release in the U.S. in thirteen years led to her highest-charting album in the country, debuting at number three on the Billboard 200.
 On the Canadian Albums Chart, it peaked at number ten.